egumasa/engagement-annotation-project/docs/5_Part4_confusing_tags.md

 - **Should we go to war against these children?
 (CONCUR)** (Tip: Tag the entire question.)

+## `whether SV` and `if SV`

+In some cases, the embedded clause introduced by `if` and `whether` is confusing to annotate.

+Importantly, we need to think if this construction really ENTERTAINs options.
+It certainly is used to introduce two possible choices, but it really ENTERTAINs the option needs to be thought carefully considering the co-text (surrounding text).

+The following patterns can be thought of `ENTERTAIN` (the span of the tag is bolded):
+- I was **not sure whether** she had really understood my correction.
+- The researcher is **unsure whether** language proficiency is a potential source of unique variability.
+- We **do not know whether** 25% of our language learners' 68% of time on captions is automatic reading.
+- **Depending on whether a guess leads to a correct answer**, a guess can be defined as a correct guess or a wrong guess.

+We can thus understand that `whether` is not considered `ENTERTAIN` automatically, but suggest there may be another important pattern that leads to `ENTERTAIN` reading.

+Conversely, the following patterns are not immediately considered as `ENTERTAIN`.
+The option is literally presented, but not entertained.
+We could perhaps treat the entire embedded clause as secondary engagement.

+- In Experiment 1 we **investigate (MONOGLOSS)** whether 7‐ and 12‐month‐old infants can learn simple structures that are based on identity and diversity (same/different) relations.
+- A related concern **is (MONOGLOSS)** whether a course of study, such as that suggested by Cultura , provides answers for “what culture” to teach within the language curriculum.
+- The p value **shows (MONOLOSS)** whether a parameter estimate was significant.
+- To explore whether development in affect contributes to achievement in EFL oral interaction, regression analyses were **conducted (MONOGLOSS)**.
+- **Irrespective of whether epilinguistic representations constitute explicit or implicit knowledge (COUNTER)**, what is important is the fact that they are not accessible to consciousness and, consequently, they cannot be verbalized.

+## `would` in I would like to/ I would prefer

+In some cases `would` functions as polite expression, not to entertain options.
+When `would` is used as a polite expression, carefully consider whether there is any opinions `ENTERTAINed` by the use of `would`.
+If not, do not treat them as `ENTERTAIN` and you can leave it untagged.

+- I would like to show that ....
+- I would prefer going to ...
+- I would like to **argue (ENTERTAIN)** that X.

+This is consistent with the observation that expressions for personal preferrence does not take ENTERTAIN tag.

+- I **want (MONOGLOSS)** to play cards. (= I would **like (MONOGLOSS)** to play cards)
+- I like to go out for coffee. (= I would **like (MONOGLOSS)** to go out for coffee.)

 ## Multiple engagement resources in a T-unit
 Often times, we will find multiple engagement resources in a single unit (T-unit).
 - **As the name implies (ATTRIBUTE)** _it **seemed (ENTERTAIN)**_ as if eating children was one of the main focuses of anti-witch writings.